Khuiratta Tehsil: Geography

 Several years ago, the Aziz Welfare Trust launched a major healthcare project by constructing a large hospital in Khuiratta, envisioned as a transformative facility for the region.
 Unfortunately, following the passing of Mr. Abdul Aziz, the Chairman of the Trust, the project could not progress beyond its initial phase.
 As a result, the building remains unused—a silent reminder of what could have been.

 In the face of this setback, a new light of hope has emerged.
 The RAHMA Basic Health Center, an international-standard community healthcare facility, is now actively serving the people of Khuiratta and nearby areas.
 Providing free medical consultations, medicines, and laboratory services, this center has become a lifeline for the underprivileged.

-This remarkable achievement is credited to Mr. Muhammad Saghir Qamar, Chairman of RAHMA Islamic Relief Pakistan, with generous support from the Friends of Norway.
-Together, they have turned a vision of accessible healthcare into a reality for countless families in need.
+This achievement is attributed to Mr. Muhammad Saghir Qamar, Chairman of RAHMA Islamic Relief Pakistan, with support from the Friends of Norway.
+They have worked towards making healthcare more accessible for families in need.